Markov chain Monte Carlo estimation of default and recovery: dependent via the latent systematic factor: LGD Model

 \end{itemize}

-One of the the findings by D\"{u}llmann and Trapp (2004) is that the EC estimate is insensitive to the model choice for the above recovery models -- only about $2\%$ difference was observed among the EC values estimated by these three models.
+The study by D\"{u}llmann and Trapp (2004) shows that EC estimates from the above three recovery models are very close to each other; only about $2\%$ difference exists among the EC values estimated by these models.
 In addition, they carried out Shapiro-Wilk test and Jarque-Bera test for normality, and found that the normal distribution assumption for the recovery rate is favored by the p-values over the other two models.
-Thus in the present study, we will concentrate on the first recovery model given by (\ref{eqn_recovery}), i.e. we assume a normal distribution for the recover rate.
-Another reason for our choice of model (\ref{eqn_recovery}) is because we do not have the data for individual recoveries but only the average recovery rates; and we can use the fact that the distribution of the average of normally distributed independent random variables is still normal.
+Thus in the present study, we will concentrate on the first recovery model given by (\ref{eqn_recovery}), i.e. we assume a normal distribution for the recover rate, but it is not difficult to use other recovery distributions.
+Another reason for our choice of model (\ref{eqn_recovery}) is because we do not have the original data for individual recoveries but only the average recovery rates; and we can use the fact that the distribution of the average of normally distributed independent random variables is still normal.

-\subsection{Economic capital}
+\subsection{Economic Capital}

-The EC for credit risk can be estimated using a high (e.g. 0.999) quantile for the distribution of loss $L$ defined in (1).
+Following the literature, we define the economic capital (EC) as the 0.999 quantile of the distribution of loss $L$ defined in (\ref{portfolioLoss_eq}).
 Specifically, the quantile $Q_q$ is defined as